 Recommended by Jasmine from The Life of a Social Butterfly

-Key West is a road trip day trip from Miami like no other.
+Key West is a road trip day trip from Miami like no other and one of the coolest things to do in Miami.

 Giving visitors to Miami a taste for the Caribbean without even leaving the United States, Key West is actually closer to Cuba than Miami.
 But, don’t let that put you off!